-(2) FAA Enforcement Action.
-In the event that actions require enforcement action, the managing specialist should refer to the current edition of FAA Order 2150.3, FAA Compliance and Enforcement Program, for correct procedures.
+- (2) FAA Enforcement Action.
+In the event that actions require enforcement action, the managing specialist should refer to Order 2150.3 for correct procedures.
 Actions taken under the Compliance and Enforcement Program may include revocation of airman or operation certificates, or civil penalties, necessitated, in most cases, by fraudulent certifications performed by the designee.
-In the most egregious cases, criminal charges may be levied under Title 18 of the United States Code (18 U.S.C.) § 1001, which may lead to imprisonment.
+In the most egregious cases, criminal charges may be levied under 18 U.S.C. § 1001, which may lead to imprisonment. - d.

-d.
 Annual Performance Evaluation.
 The performance evaluation is a consolidated review of oversight activity and other data available outside of DMS on a recurring basis.
 The performance evaluation results in an overall rating for the performance period and considers risk-based elements.
 Below is a high-level representation of the performance evaluation process.